maxrworsley/FederatedLearningProject/README.md

 In order to run the components:
 - Ensure docker is installed
-- Install server requirements.txt to a virtual environment
+- Install server requirements.txt to a virtual environment (venv).
+Insert the FLM package into the venv python path.
 - Insert the data into a top level /data/ folder.
-- Run build_nodes.py.
+- Run build_nodes.py in place.
-- Run the server using the configured virtual environment.
+- Run the server using the venv.
 Ensure that the server is waiting for the correct number of nodes.
 - Run the launch_nodes.sh script.

 Brief description of components: